DevOps Blog

 Agile and Waterfall are both Software Development Lifecycle (SDLC) methodologies that have been widely adopted in the IT industry.

-The Waterfall framework was designed to enable a structured and deliberate process for developing high quality information systems within project scope.
+The Waterfall framework was designed to enable a structured and deliberate process for developing high-quality information systems within the project scope.
 The spirit of becoming more adaptive through the real-world implementation of a software project plan gave way to the Agile methodology.

-Both Waterfall and Agile require organizations to follow certain operating principles—but the practice often departs from the principles.
-It is therefore important to understand what Agile and Waterfall mean and how they differ as you make your choice for an SDLC framework that best suits your development goals.
+Both Waterfall and Agile software development lifecycles require organizations to follow certain operating principles, but practice often departs from these principles.
+It is important to understand what Agile and Waterfall methodologies mean and how they differ as you choose an SDLC framework that best suits your development goals.

 Waterfall principles